by Martin Maenza

 She swatted a large sculpture with her purple-gloved hand, sending it crashing to the pavement.
 As she kicked aside the broken pieces, she cursed out loud.
 “Damn them!
 Damn those Guardians for using their accursed double-talk to lure away my warriors!
 I hate them and their ring-wielding foot soldiers!”

-She started to cross over a metallic bridge, but stopped halfway to glance at her reflection the water.
+She started to cross over a metallic bridge, but stopped halfway to glance at her reflection in the water.
 Even her own image could not quell the anger she felt.
 Her own eyes played tricks on her, making her see the image of another in the water, that of the Green Lantern.
 “Your image taunts me, even across the void of space!”
 She spat into the water.
 “It may be quite a while before my people return, but in the meantime I know what I must do!
 It is time I return to Earth to exact my revenge upon Hal Jordan, and I will kill any Green Lantern who gets in my way!”